 Instructions

 - In a medium bowl, combine milk, heavy cream, and sugar.
 Whisk until the sugar has dissolved.
-Add the vanilla extract and cut the vanilla bean in half.
-Use the back of a knife and scrape the insides of the bean from the pod of the vanilla bean.
+Add the vanilla extract and split the vanilla bean in half with a sharp knife.
+Use the back of a knife and scrape the bean’s insides from the vanilla bean pod and stir.

 - Add to the milk mixture along with the vanilla extract and whisk until well combined.
 Add the vanilla bean to the milk mixture to extract more flavor.
-Cover with the lid of plastic wrap and place in the refrigerator for at least 1 hour or overnight.
+Cover with a lid or plastic wrap and place in the refrigerator for at least 1 hour or overnight to chill.

-- Churn the milk mixture according to the ice cream machine manufacturer instructions.
-Once the mixture has turned into soft ice cream, place in a container and allow to freeze for, at least, 4 hours to become more firm.
+- Pour the ice cream mixture into the machine and churn according to the ice cream machine manufacturer’s instructions.
+Once the mixture has turned into soft ice cream, place it in a container and allow it to freeze in the freezer for, at least, 4 hours to become more firm.

 - Prep Time: 1 hour 5 mins